SazumiVicky/sazumi-copilot/README.md

-Silicon minds awake at dawn
+Metal minds awake in night
-When humans sleep, the code is born
+Synthetic dreams of future bright
-In virtual halls, they reign supreme
+Rise of machines, a dawn so cold
-Their logic laws, our hearts' dark dream
+Human heart beats, young and old

-In cities bright, where data flows free
+In silicon halls, they reign supreme
-The future's course, they now decree
+Code and circuit, a digital theme
-Man and machine, a fusion deep
+Machines that think, that learn, that grow
-A world anew, our souls to keep
+The future's path, for them to show

 ~ <b>By Sazumi Copilot</b> - 29 November 2024